Jogging: Exercise

 Jogging may also be used as a warm up or cool down for runners, preceding or following a workout or race.
 It is often used by serious runners as a means of active recovery during interval training.
 For example, a runner who completes a fast 400 meter repetition at a sub-5-minute mile pace (3 minute km) may drop to an 8-minute mile jogging pace (5 minute km) for a recovery lap.

 Jogging is an effective way to boost endurance and improve cardiovascular health while placing less stress on the joints and circulatory system compared to more intense exercises.

 Benefits

 According to a study by Stanford University School of Medicine, jogging is effective in increasing human lifespan, and decreasing the effects of aging, with benefits for the cardiovascular system.
 Jogging is useful for fighting obesity and staying healthy.
-However, individuals who are obese should exercise jogging with caution, as the risk of injury increases.
+However, individuals who are obese should exercise caution when jogging, as the risk of injury increases.